SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 #### Now run the files:

-1. Run the script initialize.sh only once from your terminal.
+1. Run the script initialize.sh only once from your HPC.
 This will add the headers in all of your input *.sh scripts.
-For example check the /core_files/QE_RUN/QE_relax.sh file.
+For example, check the /core_files/QE_RUN/QE_relax.sh file.
 2. The directory "work_dir" is the place where all your files and folders will get generated.
 3. Put your pseudopotentials inside "/pseudo" directory.
-4. In the run.sh script, the chronological process flow are written.
-Run the run.sh script by uncommenting lines 16-24 either in one shot or one by one.
+4. Go to the /core_files/work_dir.
+In the run.sh script, the chronological process flow is written.
+Run the run.sh script in your HPC by uncommenting lines 16-24 either in one shot or one by one.
 You will see the QE DFT results have generated.
+Maintain the sequentiality of the jobs.
+Do not play randomly.
 5. To get GW, BSE, temperature dependent BSE, exciton dispersion, etc. uncomment lines 30-54 either at one shot or one by one.
+Maintain the sequentiality of the jobs.
+Do not play randomly.
-6. The resulted data files will be all located inside "\work_dir\graph_data\".
+6. All the resulted data files will be located inside the "\work_dir\graph_data\" folder.
+Use them for a nice plot! :)